amaximov/Shapes-API/documentation/data-model.md

 `timbre` | `varchar`<br> The timbral profile for the song.
 Something like an EchoNest valence.
 Looking forward to figuring out exactly what this means, but will be related to choosing instrument timbres that sound good with the song.

 ```
+# Schema

-# Example of an audio record
+# Example record
 ```

 ### Default Instrument Settings
-The `instrument` schema describes settings for a default browser instrument yet to be built.
+The `instrument` model describes settings for a default browser instrument yet to be built.

 instrument ||
 --- | --- |